byu-cpe/ecen433-base/README.md

-# Template: eece5560-base
+# Template: ecen433-base

 This template provides a boilerplate repository for developing ROS-based software in Duckietown.
-Use it for UML EECE 5560
+Use it for BYU ECEN433.

 ## How to use it